Sildurs-shaders/SimpleHogwarpLauncher/README.md

 ## SimpleHogwarpLauncher
-Simple batch launcher for Hogwarp
+Simple batch launcher for Hogwarp: https://twitter.com/HogWarp

 ## Installation:
 1. Move the Phoenix and Polyjuice folder from Hogwarp in to the SimpleHogwarpLauncher folder.